BlackBerry software flaw could impact cars, medical devices - U.S. agencies - Up News Info

 The U.S. Food and Drug Administration said https://www.fda.gov/drugs/information-industry-drugs/blackberry-qnx-cybersecurity-vulnerabilities-may-affect-drug-manufacturing-equipment?utm_medium=email&utm_source=govdelivery it was not aware of any adverse events even as medical equipment manufacturers assess which systems could be affected.

+The company also said it has notified potential customers that have been affected and has made software patches available to resolve the matter.

 BlackBerry had initially denied that the vulnerability, dubbed as BadAlloc, impacted its products and later resisted making a public announcement, Politico reported https://www.politico.com/news/2021/08/17/blackberry-qnx-vulnerability-hackers-505649, citing two people familiar with talks between the company and federal cybersecurity officials, including a government employee.
-(Reporting by Manojna Maddipatla in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Manojna Maddipatla in Bengaluru, additional reporting by Radhika Anilkumar; Editing by Arun Koyyur and Uttaresh.V)